wavecommander/panblog/md/posts/on-camus-and-the-absurd.md

 This post will serve as a revisiting of the philosophy that inspired me and as a chance to formalize my ideas surrounding it with words.

 I read both *The Myth of Sisyphus* (1955) and *The Stranger* (1942).
-While *The Myth of Sisyphus* was a much denser read, because of it's more direct and bare logical nature, I feel I actually got a lot more of the philosophical ideas presented.
+While *The Myth of Sisyphus* was a much denser read, because of its more direct and bare logical nature, I feel I actually got a lot more of the philosophical ideas presented.
 I found the entire contents of *The Stranger* can be summed up by the first few sections of *The Myth of Sisyphus*.
 I suspect I am missing the significance of *The Stranger* and I don't think I process information in novel form as well as I can follow an argument.

 This post will mainly concern Absurdism as it is described from the ground up in *The Myth of Sisyphus*, I do not have much other experience outside of a few Wikipedia pages.